mislavjavor/mislavjavor.github.io/_posts/2017-04-19-Swift-enums-are-"sum"-types.-That-makes-them-very-interesting.md

 # Algebraic types - what are they?

-Algebraic types... seems like the kind of math-y work Haskell programmers would use.
+Algebraic types... seems like the kind of math-y word Haskell programmers would use.
 But in reality you don't need to know type theory or have a PhD in mathematics to understand them.
 Algebraic types arent *new* types.
 They are simply a new way of thinking about the types you already know about.